Ada-Developers-Academy/core-unit-2/api-1-setup-read/read-all-books.md

 The response we want to send back is a list of JSON objects (somewhat like Python dictionaries) with `id`, `title`, and `description`.

-To indicate a successful response is being sent from our API, we will send back the status code `200 OK`.
+To indicate a successful response from our API, we will send back the status code `200 OK`.

 | Response Status | Response Body                                                                                              |
 | --------------- | ---------------------------------------------------------------------------------------------------------- |